While Lisbon enjoys tourism’s capricious limelight, Porto follows suit as one of Portugal’s best places.

 Well, yes, if you plan your visit wisely.

-While many of the tourists who visit Lello Bookstore are independent travellers, a good percentage of the daily trade is made up of guided tour groups and day visitors to Porto.
+While many of the tourists who visit Lello Bookstore are independent travellers, a good percentage of the daily trade comprises guided tour groups and day visitors to Porto.

 Best Time to Visit Livraria Lello